commercialhaskell/stack/doc/install_and_upgrade.md

         GHCup puts executable files in the `bin` directory in the GHCup root directory.

-    ## China-based users
+    !!! note "China-based users"

-    If you're attempting to install Stack from within China, as of 24 February 2020, the download link has limited connectivity from within mainland China.
-If this is the case, please proceed by manually downloading (ideally via a VPN) and installing Stack per the instructions found on this page pertinent to your operating system.
+        As of 24 February 2020, the download link has limited connectivity from within mainland China.
+If you experience this, please proceed by manually downloading (ideally via a VPN) and installing Stack following the instructions on this page that apply to your operating system.

 === "GHCup"